marcelohansen/marcelohansen/README.md

 Hi, my name is Marcelo Hansen, I live in Portugal :portugal:.
 I'm in career transition to the Data Analysis field.
 Currently I study at [Alura](https://www.alura.com.br/) and [Hashtag Treinamentos](https://www.hashtagtreinamentos.com/).

+More information about my career can be accessed on my [interactive CV](https://bit.ly/CVMarceloHansen).

 ### Experience

 In my career I have a background of 17 years in transport engineering, both in public and private sector companies.
 Among my activities, I highlight engineering planning and projects, data analysis, contracts and team management.